sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 ### 1) Kickstart a patch release using the [Sourcegraph release tool]

 CE or the products team will start requesting a patch release by submitting a [patch release request].
-The patch release to [revert poor onboarding UX change] is a good example.
+Learn more from the [patch release issue template].

 Upon the Delivery team or the Release Captain receives the patch release request and we have decided to rollout a new patch release, the Release Captain should follow the instruction in the [patch release request] issue to kickstart the patch release process.
 The instruction is located at the bottom of the [patch release request].

 ### 2) Patch release tracking issue

 The [Sourcegraph release tool] creates a patch release tracking issue which contains a list of action items the Release Captain has to perform.
-[3.36.2 patch release tracking issue] is a good example.
+Learn more from the [patch release issue template].

 The Release Captain should review and follow the instruction in the patch release tracking release for next steps.
 At a high level, it includes the following steps: